Call Us Now 0207 030 3364 9am – 9pm | Mon – Sun

 • 3 hairs (sometimes more, but less common)

-Surgeons transplant these units as they naturally occur to achieve realistic results.
+Surgeons transplant these units exactly as they occur to achieve natural-looking results.

 Follicle vs Follicular Unit vs Graft